dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## Invalid Request Error

-If there was a problem with the syntax of the command request, or the Command Token was invalid, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with a value of `invalid_request`.
+If there was a problem with the syntax of the Command request, or the Command Token was invalid, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with a value of `invalid_request`.

 ## Unsupported Command Error

-If the RP does not support the command requested, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with the value of `unsupported_command`.
+If the RP does not support the Command requested, the RP MUST return an HTTP 400 Bad Request and include the `error` parameter with the value of `unsupported_command`.

-Note that the RP may support commands for some OPs, and not others, and for some organizations, and not others.
+Note that the RP may support Commands for some OPs, and not others, and for some Organizations, and not others.

 ## Server Error

-If the RP is unable to process a valid request, the RP MUST respond with a Server Error status code as defined in RFC 9110 section 15.6.
+If the RP is unable to process a valid request, the RP MUST respond with a 5xx Server Error status code as defined in RFC 9110 section 15.6.

 # Command Token

-OPs send a JWT similar to an ID Token to RPs called a Command Token to issue commands.
+OPs send a JWT similar to an ID Token to RPs called a Command Token to issue Commands.
 ID Tokens are defined in Section 2 of {{OpenID.Core}}.

 The following Claims are used within the Command Token: